vippsas/vipps-checkout/vipps-checkout-api.md

 #### Determine status of payment

-The status of the Payment can be either `CREATED, AUTHORZSED, TERMINATED`, and can be found inside the `PaymentDetails` object in both the callback or session polling response.
+The status of the Payment can be either `CREATED, AUTHORIZED, TERMINATED`, and can be found inside the `PaymentDetails` object in both the callback or session polling response.
 Note that a callback will never be in the `CREATED` state, as it is only sent after a payment is completed in an end state.
 For example when a customer successfully pays, the `PaymentDetails.state` is `AUTHORIZED`.
 If the payment is initiated and ongoing, it will be `CREATED`.
 If the payment was either aborted, expired or an error occurred, the state is `TERMINATED`.
 Please refer to the [OpenAPI schema][retrieve-sessioninfo-endpoint] for `CallbackSessionDetails` and `GetSessionResponse` to see the whole context.

 If you want more granular information about the payment, you can call the [underlying API][get-payment-endpoint] that Vipps Checkout itself uses.